March 24, 2026

 FAQs

 An automated payroll system can calculate employee wages, deduct taxes and benefits, process direct deposits, generate pay stubs, and maintain payroll records for compliance and reporting purposes.
-It can also automate tax filings and manage year-end forms like W-2s and 1099s., normal
+It can also automate tax filings and manage year-end forms such as W-2s and 1099s.

 AI can't run payroll completely on its own, but it can automate most of the work for you.
 Many payroll systems use AI to handle calculations, catch errors, update tax rules, and streamline approvals, so you spend far less time on manual payroll tasks.